martinvium/seine/README.md

 Stability
 ---------

-This is still only ALPHA/BETA quality.
+This library is ALPHA/BETA quality.

 Dependencies
 ------------